-AEMC, DWGM Forward Trading Market, Draft rule determination, 4 July 2019
+AEMC, DWGM Forward Trading Market, Rule determination, 4 October 2019

 ABOUT THE AEMC

 The AEMC reports to the Council of Australian Governments (COAG) through the COAG Energy Council.
 We have two functions.
 We make and amend the national electricity, gas and energy retail rules and conduct independent reviews for the COAG Energy Council.